werrenedbert06/scientific-computing-cofee-production/README.md

 ## Project Overview

-This project applies scientific computing and numerical methods to analyze EGIER's monthly bag production data from January 2018 to December 2030.
+This project applies scientific computing and numerical methods to analyze monthly coffee production data from January 2018 to December 2030.

 The analysis focuses on modeling the production growth pattern, validating the selected model through Taylor Series approximation, determining when